Luk45135/Mail2CheckMk/README.md

 This project is packaged with [uv](https://docs.astral.sh/uv/).

-Git clone this repo or download the archive and extract it to your chosen location.
+Git clone this repo or download the archive and extract it to `/opt/`.

+It should look like this `/opt/Mail2CheckMK/main.py`.

 On Debian make sure you have python3-venv installed.
 `sudo apt install python3.13-venv`

+Navigate into the project-root.
+`cd /opt/Mail2CheckMk`

 Create a virtual environment.
 `python3 -m venv .venv`